StarpTech/bootme/packages/bootme-docker/README.md

 ## Caveats

+- Expose your Docker daemon
-Don't forget to register your `onError` hook to rollback the operation.
+- Don't forget to register your `onError` hook to rollback the operation.